graalworkshop/graalworkshop.github.io/2021/index.md

 **Where:** Virtual.

-Researchers and practitioners are invited to the Third Graal Workshop to be held at [CGO 2021](https://conf.researchr.org/home/cgo-2021).
+Researchers and practitioners are invited to participate in the Third Graal Workshop at [CGO 2021](https://conf.researchr.org/home/cgo-2021).
 The workshop is virtually co-located with [PPoPP](https://conf.researchr.org/home/PPoPP-2021), [CC](https://conf.researchr.org/home/CC-2021) and [HPCA](https://hpca-conf.org/2021/).

 Topics of interest (not limited to):
 - making effective use of the [GraalVM compiler](https://github.com/oracle/graal),